ysawwwww/AsteraCareApp/README.md

-## YOLOv8 Live Object Detection Android Application
+## AsteraCare Android Application – AI-Based Smart Flower Preservation System

 ### Description
-This Android application is designed to perform live object detection using the YOLOv8 machine learning model.
-YOLOv8 (You Only Look Once version 8) is known for its real-time object detection capabilities, and this app brings that functionality to Android devices.
+AsteraCare is a mobile application designed to monitor and control a smart flower preservation chamber.
+It integrates AI-powered flower classification, real-time sensor monitoring, and Bluetooth-based hardware control to extend the lifespan of flowers under optimal conditions.

 ### Getting Started
 To use this repository for any custom YOLOv8 Object detection model, follow these steps: